AKing-283/Career-advisor/README.md

 - "Tell me about careers in healthcare"
 - "How can I transition into data science?"

+## Troubleshooting

+If you encounter any issues:

+1. Make sure your Together API key is correctly set in the `.env` file
+2. Verify that all dependencies are installed correctly
+3. Check that you're running the correct file (`streamlit_app.py`)
+4. Ensure your virtual environment is activated
+5. Try refreshing the browser if the Streamlit interface doesn't load properly

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.